Sergey-Shmakov/Sergey-Shmakov.github.io/README.md

 # Research scientist, NCBI/NLM/NIH

 #### Summary:
 I am a research fellow with nine years of research and six years software developer experience.
 My research field is computational biology, where I develop and apply computational methods to analyze bacterial and viral genomes.
-I have discovered and characterized 14 novel CRISPR-Cas systems.
+I have discovered and characterized 14 novel CRISPR-Cas systems, participated in the classification of CRISPR-Cas systems, identified crRNA-like regulatory elements in model organisms and created a protocol to search for functionally associated genes.
+My research was published in high profile journals like Nature, Cell and Science.
 * * *

 #### Skills: